Begwu26/UCIproject1/README.md

 The machines on the internal network are not exposed to the public Internet.

-Only thejumpbox machine can accept connections from the Internet.
+Only the jumpbox machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
 3.223.125.253

 Machines within the network can only be accessed byeach other.